-We believe that our existing cash and LOC Agreements will enable us to fund our operating expenses and capital expenditure requirements into the third quarter of 2020.
-With our existing resources, we expect to be able to complete our Phase 2A trial.
+We believe that our existing cash and LOC Agreements will enable us to fund our operating expenses and capital expenditure requirements into Q3 2020.
+With our existing resources, we expect to be able to complete our Phase 2a trial.
 We have based these estimates on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.
+We also expect to raise capital in an underwritten public offering during the first half of 2020.

-As a result, substantial doubt existed about our ability to continue as a going concern as of the date hereof and our auditors included a going concern paragraph in their Report of Independent Registered Public Accounting Firm accompanying our audited financial statements for the year ended December 31, 2019.
+As a result, substantial doubt existed about our ability to continue as a going concern as of the date of the filing of this Annual Report on Form 10-K for the year ended December 31, 2019.
 The accompanying consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be different should the Company be unable to continue as a going concern based on the outcome of these uncertainties described above.

-Status of our Phase 2A Clinical Trial in Necrobiosis Lipoidica
+Status of our Phase 2a Clinical Trial in Necrobiosis Lipoidica

-Our lead product, PCS499, is an oral tablet that is a deuterated analog of one of the major metabolites of pentoxifylline (PTX or Trenta®).
-The advantage of PCS499 is that it potentially may work in many conditions because PCS499 and its metabolites act on multiple pharmacological targets that are important in the treatment of these conditions.
-Based on its pharmacological activity, we have identified unmet medical need conditions where the use of PCS499 may result in clinical efficacy.
+Our lead product, PCS499, is an oral tablet that is a deuterated analog of one of the major metabolites of pentoxifylline (Trenta[®]).
+The advantage of PCS499 is that it potentially may work in many conditions because it has multiple pharmacological targets it affects that are important in the treatment of these conditions.
+Based on its pharmacological activity, we have identified multiple unmet medical need conditions where the use of PCS499 may result in clinical efficacy.
 The lead indication currently under development for PCS499 is Necrobiosis Lipoidica (NL).
 NL is a chronic, disfiguring condition affecting the skin and the tissue under the skin typically on the lower extremities with no currently approved FDA treatments.
-NL presents more commonly in women than in men and ulceration occurs in approximately 30% of NL patients, which can lead to more severe complications, such as deep tissue infections and osteonecrosis threatening life of the limb.
-Approximately 22,000 - 55,000 people in the United States are affected with ulcerated NL.
+NL presents more commonly in women than in men and ulceration can occur in approximately 30% of NL patients.
+More severe complications can occur, such as deep tissue infections and osteonecrosis threatening life of the limb.
+Approximately 74,000 - 185,000 people in the United States and more than 200,000 - 500,000 people outside the United States are affected by NL.